noelhorvath/UrlAndFileLauncher/README.md

 ## Arguments

-UAFL accepts maximum of two arguments and the order of the arguments are interchangeable.
+UAFL accepts maximum of two arguments and their order is interchangeable.
 It accepts input from the command line if any was given otherwise it tries to read the first two lines of the config file if it exists.

 ### Launch modes